-- If you graduate in the spring, you can still access through the summer, but make sure you get your name on a list for a community doctor as your access will cease the end of August
+- If you were full time last year and graduate in the fall 2014, you can still access through the fall/winter, but make sure you get your name on a list for a community doctor

-- If you have been accepted to UNB and enrolled in fall 2014 classes
+- If you have been accepted to UNB and enrolled in full time fall 2014 classes

 - ELP and Shad Valley participants have access for a one-time fee of $10 for the term

 The UNB Student Health Centre is committed to providing quality primary health care.
 Open year round to full-time UNB and STU students.
 We assess and manage a wide variety of medical problems.
 We know the importance of wellness to a student's academic success and our goal is to help you keep interruptions to your studies to a minimum.

 Our services are CONFIDENTIAL.